MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-iframe.md

     :::image type="content" source="media/first-page/iframe.png" alt-text="Adding an iframe to a page.":::

-1. To format your iframe, select it and a menu will appear with the following:
+1. To format your iframe, select it and a menu will appear where you can:

     - Change the iFrame URL